ljvmiranda921/pyswarms/README.rst

 Features
 --------

-1. **Particle Swarm Optimization**
-    Choose from various PSO implementations to optimize a given problem.
-Different flavors exist for this task, ranging from single-objective optimization to multi-objective ones.
-Classical techniques, such as global-best and personal-best are also implemented.

-    a.
-Single-Objective PSO
-        Single-objective optimizers attempt to find the global optima given a single objective function.
-These functions tend to take an array of values and returns the fitness corresponding those values.

-        * Global-best
-        * Personal-best

-    b.
-Multi-Objective PSO *(Coming soon)*

-2. **Objective Functions for single-objective and multi-objective problems** Test your optimizer by having it search for optimum values in different objective functions.
-    Standard functions such as Sphere, Rastrigin's, and Ackley's are implemented.

-3. **Performance analysis API** *(Coming soon)* Analyze how your optimizer works: visualize the position over iterations, generate error plots, and perform grid search on your hyperparameters using this easy API.
+* High-level module for Particle Swarm Optimization
+* Test optimizers using various objective functions
+* (For Devs): Highly-extensible API for implementing your own techniques

 Dependencies
 -------------
-* Python 3.X
+* Python 3.4 and above
+* numpy >= 1.10.4
-* Numpy
+* scipy >= 0.17.0

 Credits
 ---------
 This project was inspired by the pyswarm_ module that performs PSO with constrained support.
 The package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.

 .. _pyswarm: https://github.com/tisimst/pyswarm